Couleslaw/Pac-man/README.md

 ### Ghost Modes

-Ghosts have 4 different modes of behaviour they can be in, which we represent with an enum:
+Ghosts have 4 different modes of behavior:

 - Chase - chase after Pacman, every ghosts targets a different tile
-- Scatter - run back into one of the four corners of the maze, every ghost has their favourite one
+- Scatter - run back into one of the four corners of the maze, every ghost has their favorite one
 - Frightened (fright) - move randomly through the maze.
 Ghosts in this mode can be eaten.
 - Dead - return back to the ghost house.
 Dead ghosts cannot harm Pacman.